 - Bend your knees slightly and slowly walk away from the wall, keeping your hips over your feet and your hands pressed against the wall.

-- Stop in place once your arms form a straight line with your spine.
+- Stop in place once your arms form a straight line with your spine, keeping your back as flat as possible.

 - You should feel a stretch through your back.